Residential Life Policies

 Keys and Locks

 Students are expected to familiarize themselves with the policies and expectations concerning the Colleges Key and Lock policies.
-Acceptance of the assigned room and/ or other keys and space in College housing, constitutes a knowledge of, willingness, and agreement to abide by these policies
+Acceptance of the assigned room and/ or other keys and space in College housing constitutes knowledge of, willingness, and agreement to abide by these policies.

 Rooms should be locked when unoccupied, even for a brief period of time, to avoid theft of personal property.
 Exterior entry doors must not be propped open and/or tampered with.
+Propping or tampering with exterior doors is a violation of the Student Code of Conduct and will be referred to the Office of Student Conduct for adjudication.
 Public Safety officers, Environmental Services (EVS) staff, maintenance workers and their supervisors, Student Life professional staff, as well as resident assistants (RAs), may have access to master keys for each residence hall.
 These keys may only be used in the course of fulfilling official job duties.
 All residence hall exterior doors are locked and can be accessed with a student's OneCard.

 Key Central.
 Key Central is located in the Facilities and Services Building.
 Key Central is generally open weekdays from 6:30 a.m. to 2:30 p.m.
-The office may be contacted by emailing locks@swarthmore.edu or calling ext.
-5397 (KEYS) from a campus phone.
-From off campus, call 610-690-5748.
+The office may be contacted by emailing locks@swarthmore.edu or calling 610-690-5748.
 Keys will only be issued to the person to whom they are assigned.

 Locks.
-Only College locks may be used on doors; personal locks will be removed, and the owner will be charged for damages and labor.
+Only College locks may be used on doors; personal locks will be removed, and the owner will be charged for damages and labor and will be referred to the Office of Student Conduct for a housing violation.
 College keys may not be loaned, duplicated, modified or altered in any way at any time.

 Issuing Keys.
-Keys are issued at residence halls or other central locations on campus as part of the check in process for move in.
-Keys issued at other times are issued at Key Central located at the loading dock door of the Facilities Service Building.
+Keys are issued at residence halls or other central locations on campus as part of the check-in process for move-in.
+Keys issued outside of the move-in process are issued at Key Central located at the loading dock door of the Facilities Service Building.

 Key Security.
 Students must not to loan, transfer, give possession of, misuse, modify or alter the keys assigned to them.
 Students must further agree not to cause, allow or contribute to the making of any unauthorized copies of the above keys.
 All keys issued are the sole responsibility of the individual, and habitual loss of keys could result in the revocation of key use at the College, and may be referred to the Office of Student Conduct.